Travel to Peru for 1 month: the ultimate travel itinerary

-The most picturesque viewpoint over the city can be observed from the Cerro Santa Apolonia, a short walk up some stairs from the center.
-This natural viewpoint is best visited during the sunset hours, when the entire city and its surrounding mountains turn orange and flaming red.
+The most picturesque viewpoint of the city can be observed from the Cerro Santa Apolonia, a short walk up some stairs from the center.
+This natural viewpoint is best visited during the sunset hour when the entire city and its surrounding mountains turn orange and flaming red.
 Crack a beer or a bottle of wine, buy some local cheese, listen to music, watch the local kids flying their kites, and most importantly… cherish this magical moment.

 Get fascinated by the Cumbe Mayo

 The Cumbe Mayo is an area filled with giant rock formations that demonstrate a pre-Incan hydraulic system, which is at least 3,000 years old and thus one of the oldest in South America.
 This fascinating construction was created by the Cajamarcans, who used dark volcanic stones as a tool.
 However, the Cumbe Mayo represents much more than hydraulic engineering.
-Massive volcanic rocks are spread around a vast area, which makes it an interesting and impressive site.
+Massive volcanic rocks are spread around a vast area, which makes it an interesting and impressive sight.
 Allow yourself enough time to walk around and pay attention to the ancient petroglyphs which are carved in the stones!

 To learn more about its history, you can opt to take a guided tour.
-Half-day tours are usually offered in Spanish only, and can be booked in any tourist office in Cajamarca.
+Half-day tours are usually offered in Spanish only and can be booked in any tourist office in Cajamarca.
 The tour includes a guide and transportation.
 The number of Peruvian tourists flocking to the area at the same time can be overwhelming at times.
-Therefore, I personally recommend to walk back from the site to the city of Cajamarca instead of returning by the tourist bus.
+Therefore, I personally recommend walking back from the site to the city of Cajamarca instead of returning by the tourist bus.
 This alternative also allows you to spend more time at the site itself, enjoy the peace and natural surroundings, and go back at your own pace.
 There isn’t a marked or straightforward path back, but just keep following the Cajamarca river (clearly indicated on maps.me).
 This downhill route takes approximately 3 hours and stays close to the main motorway.
 The walkway will take you along traditional Peruvian farms, rolling hills, and meadows clothed with flocks of alpacas, sheep and goats.
 It is recommended to bring a lunch or some snacks as there are no shops along the way.